This site celebrates the life and work of sculptor John

 To free the site for the memorial, the statue already there, of Sir Matthew Wilson, Bart (1802-1891) of Eshton Hall, Skipton's first Member of Parliament, was relocated.

 Sir Mathew had the unusual pleasure of being present at the unveiling of his own statue - such a commemoration is usually reserved until after the death of the subject.

 This picture (courtesy of Skipton Library) shows the work in progress: the scene reminds us somehow of Rodin's famous work 'The Burghers of Calais.'
-To quote from the excellent SkiptonWeb site:
+To quote from the former SkiptonWeb site:

 'Sir Mathew struck a dashing figure in national politics ... being elected twice to parliament, and on both times being thrown out for what appears to be vote-rigging!
 However, back he came, at the grand old age of 83, to be elected MP for the Skipton Division in 1885.

 'Sir Mathew's statue was erected in 1888, at the top of the High Street where now stands the War Memorial, and at the time of its unveiling there was huge controversy as to whether the statue should ever have been contemplated at all.
 It seems Sir Mathew's friends wanted to mark his life-long service to the Liberal cause by having a statue of the prominent politician placed within the High Street.
 Very commendable, except that many in the town - while perhaps not adverse to the idea were certainly 'agin' paying for it.
 To get around this problem, the statue was paid for by his Bradfordian cronies and with no cost going to the local taxpayers the statue duly arrived.'